davidsule/Obsidian_main/Lecture notes/FYP/01_Project.md

 Algorithms exist that can find natural breaks in the data (like based on clusters, etc)

-Over time - but what did he do her?
+Over time - but what did he do here? dafuk is this?!
 ![[Pasted image 20220225172159.png]]

 ##### Task 4 - Multiple variable analysis